Sursum Corda!

 Click on "TLM Intro, Traditional Sermons & Book Reviews"

-to read a timely sermon by Father Michael Magiera on conscience
+to read a timely sermon by Father Michael Magiera on religious liberty.

 Please read two book reviews.
 The first one is about a book entitled, Russian Sunrise: A Novel of Faith and Hope.